lope/WPextUsers/README.md

 * Test CRUD (create read update delete) users, posts, pages.
 * Read the code to see what get's modified, check that everything looks okay.
 * Check/modify /wp-admin/user-new.php (I never got around to it, maybe more files need attention).
+* Create a test server for testing wordpress upgrades with WPextUsers
+* Modify the wordpress automatic upgrade button so that it pulls the modified wordpress files from the test-server instead of Wordpress.

 ###What could go wrong?
 * I'm not very familiar with the Wordpress.
 I've wildly monkey patched a few files that 'seem' to be 'all about users', replacing all references from the default DB to the Users DB, and have only skim read the WP code.
 I've not checked every single replacement carefully.
 Some replacements might be missing, some might be incorrect.
 Read the resulting code yourself.
 Or test thoroughly.
 It's your responsibility to make sure your site works.